fiverbeyond/In-Otter-Words/_posts/2026-2-1-twenty-questions-part-one.md

 ### `6) If you don’t like our limits on legal immigration, exactly how many people do you want pouring into the country?
 What’s the actual number?`

-Oh, they don't need to "pour" into the country.
+Oh, they don't need to "pour" into the country, as if they were so much gravy.
 They can walk, drive, or ride in airplanes!

-I recommend starting with three million permanent visas per year, plus another million temporary visas.
-Once enough time has passed to prove that restrictionists' claims of imminent total destruction are baseless, I'd continue raising those caps each year, and yes, even remove them entirely barring some unforeseen
+I recommend starting with three million permanent visas per year, plus another million temporary visas (beyond what the Federal government currently allows).
+Once enough time has passed to prove that restrictionists' claims of imminent total destruction are baseless, I'd continue raising those caps each year, until it becomes typical for most of them to not be reached within a year.

 Restrictionists (like the "populationists" who they are closely connected to) get alot of mileage from asking for an "actual number" for a cap.
 Populationists ask about what cap you would propose for the nation's total population, or for the number of births allowed.